The 7 Best GTX 1660 Graphics Cards for Your 1080p Gaming PC

-The end result is a package that we believe makes it a smart choice for anyone looking for a good performance-to-cost ratio.
+All in all, the end result is a package that we believe makes it a smart choice for anyone looking for a good performance-to-cost ratio.
 It’s perhaps not as sophisticated as the cards from Gigabyte’s premium brand Aorus, but this is the closest you will come as there are no Aorus GTX 1660s.

-- Small factory overclock
+- Small factory OC

 - Tried and tested cooling solution

 - No dual BIOS like other Gigabyte cards

 ZOTAC Gaming GeForce GTX 1660 AMP

 Compact, ITX-sized cards with two fans instead of the usual one have become relatively common.
 This is a good thing since it promises better cooling efficiency even in small form factors, which could otherwise be a problem.